drewwalton19216801/gosh/README.md

 # gosh - A Simple Shell

 A basic command-line shell written in Go with sh-style scripting support, designed for macOS compatibility.
+Gosh, it's good to have a reliable shell!

 ## Features